nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

         }
       },

-      // Custom task measures.
+      // custom measures:
-      // Required.
+      //
-      // Any measures taken in the task must be declared here.
+      // any measures taken in the task must be declared here.
       measures: {
         // sort by min duration, descending
         sortby: 'foo.min',